 Tawana Reynolds was 44 years old.
-She lived with her husband of nine years, and her two children who were then 5 and 6 years old.
+She lived with her husband of nine years, and her two children who were then five and six years old.
 Her mother had just moved in.

 Between raising her children, caring for her mom and working, Tawana was constantly on the go.
 She wasn't even thinking about breast cancer.

 When Tawana went in for her annual mammogram, the physician noticed that some cells were clustering, forming a tumor.
 He had her come back for a second mammogram, and then took a biopsy.

 "He said he wasn't worried, but we should do the biopsy so I could rest easy," Tawana recalled.